 No matter what, even the fanciest, most expertly prepared chocolate will get bloomy after about two years.
 Milk chocolate and chocolates with fillings—particularly nuts, which can go rancid—are looking at shorter timelines.
-(But really, who lets chocolate reach that age?)
+(But really, who lets chocolate sit around for that long?)

 While bloom-y chocolate may look like it’s been spooked, it is still edible.
 Close your eyes and you may not notice a difference.
 If you do, then follow The Kitchn’s lead and use it in cookies, or stir it into some warm milk and cream for hot chocolate, which I can confirm works beautifully.

 Special thanks to Jules, a girl scout in Washington, DC who suggested a post on this topic!